A Graph Data Augmentation Strategy with Entropy Preservation: Conclusions

+In order to tackle the phenomenon of over-smoothness and improve pattern recognition in semi-supervised learning for Graph Convolutional Networks (GCN), we propose a new graph augmentation strategy that has the advantage of entropy preservation.
+The theoretical basis of our proposed method lies in the smooth assumption of feature manifold, which indicates that the prediction of each targeted node is determined by its local information.
+To extend this smoothness from local to global and better quantify this smoothness, we introduce a new graph entropy that acts as an index to measure the distribution of global feature information.
+We also verify that the graph entropy is controlled by triangle motif-based information structures and note that keeping triangle motif-based information structures integrity is a very much key criterion that maintains data manifold smoothness.

-In summary, we firstly introduce a new graph entropy design which acts as an index to indicate the smoothness of graph feature information diffusion.
-Keeping motif-based information structure integrity is very much key point that determines such graph entropy.
-We adopt preserving entropy as a criteria and propose a novel graph data augmentation strategy for over-smoothing problem in GCNs.
-Compared with other graph data augmentation methods, our strategy maintains randomness with only a small amount of graph entropy loss and without breaking graph topological structure.
-Experimental results show that our model exhibits higher generalization ability and achieves good accuracy on semi-supervised node classification tasks among a series of baselines.
-Another advantage is that it performs more stable during the whole training process, which enhances robustness.
+Compared with other graph data augmentation methods, our strategy maintains randomness with only a small amount of graph entropy loss and without the breaking of graph topology.
+Several experiments on a series of graph datasets (including larger datasets) have been performed, and the results have reported improvements in terms of semi-supervised node classification tasks.
+A noteworthy advantage is that our method performs more stable during the whole training process, which enhances robustness.
+Moreover, experiments also show that our proposed method could alleviate the over-smoothing phenomenon to a certain extent.

 There are a lot of interesting directions for future work.
-Research on graph entropy defined by different pairwise distance is still warranted for further study.
-In addition, using entropy tool to investigate control problems in graph dynamics (e.g., pinning control problem~\cite{PinningControl}) is another interesting topic we aim to focus on in the future.
+Research on graph entropy defined by different pairwise distances is still warranted for further study.
+In addition, using the entropy tool to investigate control problems in graph dynamics (e.g., pinning control problem~\cite{PinningControl}) is another interesting topic we aim to focus on in the future.